mctools/simplebuild-dgcode/doc/source/install.rst

 up in a single Debye-Scherrer cone.
 Other particles like gammas (yellow) are generated in absorption events, based on Geant4's own builtin physics.

-It might also be a good idea to verify that the matplotlib-based :ref:`SimpleHists <sbsimplehists>` plotting works, which can be done with the command::
+It might also be a good idea to verify that the Matplotlib-based :ref:`SimpleHists <sbsimplehists>` plotting works, which can be done with the command::